nikolas/bigchan/README.md

 (Replace "bigchan" with whatever you called your instance)

-Heroku is tested with Ruby 1.9.2 on Rails 3.0.0.
+Bigchan is tested with Ruby 1.9.2 on Rails 3.0.0.
 Tell Heroku to use the right version of Ruby:
 `heroku stack:migrate bamboo-mri-1.9.2 --app bigchan`

 Now you need to send your bigchan instance over to Heroku so they can have a slug compiled for you.